 An optional monitoring sidecar can be deployed as well.
-The sidecar, called collect, uses the crunchy-collect container that is a part of pgMonitor and scrapes key health metrics into a Prometheus instance.
+The sidecar, called exporter, uses the crunchy-postgres-exporter container that is a part of pgMonitor and scrapes key health metrics into a Prometheus instance.
 See Monitoring for more information on how this works.